joelschaer/RES_Labo_03_SMTP/README.md

         ```

 3. To add some recipients you need to modifiy the file victims.RES.utf8
-	- You'll find this file here : MailRobot/config/victims.RES.utf8
+	- You'll find this file here : MailRobot_Test/config/victims.RES.utf8
 	- One email per line.
 	- Each email should be followind the construction : `fistname.lastname@domain.com`

 ## Running a prank campaign

 When all the properties are set, launching the program will open a connection to the server and begin sending the emails.

+1. Go in folder Mailrobot with terminal, execute a mvn clean install to get the last jar.
+2. Go in folder MailRobot_Test and execute this command `java -jar MailRobot.jar ./config/victimes.utf8 ./config/messages.utf8`